Time-Optimal and Energy-Efficient Deterministic Consensus: Multi-value Consensus

-In the context of the sleeping model, it is pertinent to explore whether we can reduce the energy complexity at the expense of round complexity and/or message complexity.
-In this particular setting, we consider the case where the input value of each player can have value in any set of size $\geq 2$.
-We now describe the high-level ideas of our algorithm and present the detailed pseudo-code in Algorithm~\ref{alg:multi}.
 At the beginning of round $1$, we fix $f$ static committees $C_1,\dots,C_f$, each containing $f+1$ members.
 The players use their IDs to determine which committee to join.
-That is, each player locally executes a function JoinCommittees($x,y$), which outputs $x$ committees of size $y$ such that each player's ID is in at most $\lceil\frac{f(f+1)}{n}\rceil$ committees.
+That is, each player locally executes a function \JoinCom($x,y,n$), which constructs $x$ committees of size $y$, using all $n$ players, such that each player's ID is in at most $\lceil\frac{f(f+1)}{n}\rceil$ committees.
+Note that the procedure's third parameter, i.e, the number of players used to construct the committees, will be utilized carefully in Section \ref{sec:binary}.
+For now, the reader should focus on the choice of the first two parameters.

-Then, in Phase~1, which consists of round $1$, all players awake simultaneously and send their initial values to committee $C_1$.
+In Phase~1, which consists of round $1$, all players awake simultaneously and send their initial values to committee $C_1$.
 Each player $p \in C_1$ keeps track of the maximum received value in a variable $Y$ that is initialized to $p$'s input.
-Phase~2 consists of $f-1$ rounds, where all members of committee $C_i$ are awake in rounds $i$ and $i+1$.
-In round $i$, they receive the values sent by committee $i-1$ and each member computes its new maximum value locally.
-In round $i+1$, each player in $C_i$ forwards this value to the next committee $C_{i+1}$.
+Phase~2 consists of $f-1$ rounds, where all members of committee $C_r$ are awake in rounds $r$ and $r+1$.
+In round $r$, they receive the values sent by committee $C_{r-1}$ and each member computes its new maximum value locally.
+In round $r+1$, each player in $C_r$ forwards this value to the next committee $C_{r+1}$.
 Finally, Phase 3 consists of round $f+1$, where everyone wakes up, and the committee members of $C_f$ broadcast their values, and everyone decides on the maximum value that they have seen.
 See Figure~\ref{fig:multi} for a high-level overview of this process.

 \begin{theorem} Suppose that each player starts with an input value from a set of integers $D$.
 Algorithm~\ref{alg:multi} solves consensus in $f+1$ rounds, sends $\mathcal{O}(f^3+nf)$ messages of size $\mathcal{O}(\log |D|)$ bits, and achieves an energy complexity of $\mathcal{O}(\lceil{f^2}/{n}\rceil)$ rounds, if at most $f$ players crash during the execution. \end{theorem}